0xFireball/Extrasolar/README.md

   and handle them in-process to save resources, then send them back
   - In terms of goals, JSON-RPC is very similar to REST
+- If you're building your own application, Extrasolar will fit better connecting your client application to a server application than using another protocol such as REST over HTTP, as the library abstracts all of the remote calling logic, leaving you with interfaces that you can use just as you would local types

+### Use cases

+- A client application with a server that provides an API
+  - Remote data processing
+- A resource-intensive process that hosts a service, making it available to other processes on the local machine

 ## Credits